-Noomix is a 3rd person puzzle shooter with a strong focus on individual gameplay for Windows, Mac, Linux and your favorite Browser.
-You are Gordo the apetronaut, crash-landed on the fascinating planet of the Noomies.
+Go back to the 1950s when animals were sent to space to prove the superiority of mankind.
+You’re playing as Gordo, the chimp crash-landed on the fascinating planet of the Noomies.
+In the middle of the universe you have to fight Laika, the sovjet spacedog over the secrets of an ancient civilization!
 Your spacesuit allows you to merge with those little witty creatures and use their powerful abilities.
 Help Gordo to use those powers wisely in order to leave for home again!

 Last time we showed the different possibilities we visualized to use for our main character and as you might know we decided to go with one of the big guys.
 Our main character as you can see here consists only of a few basic forms and elements.
 The belt in the middle, a small backpack which breaks the silhouette from the side and lightend ellbows to create an iconic pattern from behind.
 The glass helmet is for an astronaut from our plant crucial.
 Nothing says it like that, that an ape shouldn’t be out there in space.

 We tried to be as low poly as possible with the character and keep it very iconic and stylistic.
 The final model shouldn’t have a lot of detail but very well defined edges and surfaces.
 What material the suit is made of is left to the spectator.
 What technique does it use?
 Some sort of magical NASA-technology i guess.